 Other treatments for sickle cell anemia may include:

 Treatments that may be needed to manage complications of sickle cell anemia include:

-Joining a support group where members share common experiences can relieve the stress related to caring for someone with a chronic disease.
-See: Sickle cell anemia - support group
+Joining a support group where members share common issues can relieve the stress of a chronic disease.

-In the past, sickle cell patients often died between ages 20 and 40.
-Thanks to a better understanding and management of the disease, today patients can live into their 50s or beyond.
+In the past, people with sickle cell disease often died between ages 20 and 40.
+Thanks to a better care people now can live to the age of 50 and beyond.